-Course outcome: This practical course is intended for the students to give them hands-on training to different experiments on Molecular biology, Cytogenetics and Plant breeding as well as on plant physiology, biochemistry and plant developmental studies.
-It is intended to develop technical capability in the selection and use of appropriate laboratory and other materials and equipment and the ability to employ them in a safe and responsible manner to achieve the desired outcome.
-This will include the ability to follow standard operating procedures which will benefit them greatly in pursuing further research.
+Course outcome: This practical course is intended for the students to give them hands-on training to different experiments on Molecular biology, Cytogenetics and Plant breeding and develop technical capability in the selection and use of appropriate laboratory and other materials and equipment and the ability to employ them in a safe and responsible manner to achieve the desired outcome.
+This will include the ability to follow standard operating procedures.